 Tradition is a factor that is somewhat subservient to function.
 For instance, the Martin guitar company established the American steel-string guitar as the instrument we all know today.
 Their decision to use particular woods for these early, influential guitars was based on the factors outlined above.
 For instance, rosewood was often used on many of there higher-end guitars, simply because it functioned so well as a guitar wood.
 It is resonant, beautiful, stable and so on.
-Rosewood was therefore used on Martin's most sought-after, high-end models.
+Rosewood was therefore used on Martin’s most sought-after, high-end models.
 Because Martin had such a formative role in the development of the instrument, rosewood became associated with high quality in general.
-The strength and longevity of these associations has engendered a tradition, though it could just as easily have been another type of wood.
+The strength and longevity of these associations have engendered a tradition, though it could just as easily have been another type of wood.

 Now, some may rightfully argue that traditions such as these are somewhat arbitrary as far as the value of an instrument is concerned, but guitars are cultural artifacts, and there is a lot more to them than just their functionality as music-making devices.
 Individual types of guitars are associated with periods of history, musical styles, individual artists, whole genres of music and they can have immeasurable sentimental value.
-Whether or not a guitar is deemed "cool" or not means a tremendous amount to those who love and appreciate guitars.
-The degree to which a guitar design goes with or against a guitar making 'tradition' has a huge affect on our appreciation of it.
+Whether or not a guitar is deemed “cool” or not means a tremendous amount to those who love and appreciate guitars.
+The degree to which a guitar design goes with or against a guitar making ‘tradition’ has a huge effect on our appreciation of it.

-So, when we say 'alternative tonewood' what we really mean is an alternative to the tradition of using certain woods in guitar making; but keep in mind that rarely do these alternative woods veer very far from the traditional, because all these woods must be functional guitar woods.
-It is best to discuss them by referring to the traditional woods, because the traditional woods at least provide a common point of reference.
+So, when we say ‘alternative tonewood’ what we really mean is an alternative to the tradition of using certain woods in guitar making; but keep in mind that rarely do these alternative woods veer very far from the traditional because all these woods must be functional guitar woods.
+It is best to discuss them by referring to the traditional woods because the traditional woods at least provide a common point of reference.

 The reasons a luthier would choose to depart from the traditional or familiar are many.
 Some luthiers have set out to carve a unique professional identity by using a particular alternative wood.
 Others seek a more environmentally responsible alternative to a wood that is endangered.
 Some guitar buyers/players just want something unique and have no interest in “old-fashioned” types of guitars.
 The scarcity and expense of some traditional, exotic woods is often an issue that will turn a builder and/or buyer to one of the alternative tonewoods.
 Cost often plays a role in one’s decision.
 Some turn to alternatives with an innovative or experimental bent -looking for “the next big thing”.

 Now, there are many parts on the guitar, but most agree that it is the soundboard (or top) and the back and sides (the latter typically made from the same type of wood) that have the most to do with the sound of an acoustic guitar.
 Visually, these are the most apparent woods on the guitar.
-For this reason I will limit my discussion to just these parts.
+For this reason, I will limit my discussion to just these parts.

 Soundboards are usually constructed from one of two types of woods, cedar or spruce.
-It should be mentioned, however, that many guitars have been made from pine, fir and larch, though generally these woods are considered poor choices as far as tone is concerned.
+It should be mentioned, however, that many guitars have been made from pine, fir, and larch, though generally these woods are considered poor choices as far as tone is concerned.

 Western red cedar is by far the most popular cedar used in soundboards.
 It is common to classical guitars and is used in a strong minority of steel-strings.
 It has a nice red-tan color that ranges from chocolate brown to cinnamon or beige.
 It is well known for its pleasant scent, which is why it is a popular choice for cigar humidors.
 Tonally, it is warmer and sweeter than the spruces, with more overtones and a weaker fundamental.
 It is said that the notes have a more ‘singing’ quality and that the tone is more “open”.

-'Openness' is a particularly interesting characteristic.
-Spruce-topped guitars can sound "tight" at first and may take some time to "open up".
+‘Openness’ is a particularly interesting characteristic.
+Spruce-topped guitars can sound “tight” at first and may take some time to “open up”.
 Normally a spruce-topped guitar needs to be played-in for a period of time (months, even years) before it fully opens up.
-Cedar on the other hand has a shorter break-in period.
+Cedar, on the other hand, has a shorter break-in period.
 A new cedar guitar will have rich harmonics and a crispness that is somewhat lacking in a brand new spruce-topped guitar.

 The only significant alternative to cedar is redwood.
 Redwood has come into its own as a legitimate tonewood.
 It is richer in color than cedar with darker reds.
 Though similar tonally to cedar, some say redwood is more robust, brighter and perhaps a better choice sonically for steel-string guitars (as opposed to nylon-stringed instruments).
 Unfortunately, the best redwood comes from old-growth trees, which have been seriously diminished by indiscriminate logging.
 Therefore, it is harder to come by and a bit more expensive.
 Luthiers Mercantile makes sure that the redwood we carry comes from reputable sources, but unfortunately, this cannot be said of all suppliers.

 Sitka spruce has long been the staple choice for steel-string guitars made in the United States, though a handful of classical builders like it as well.
 It is well known for its pinkish-white color that tans nicely over the years.
 It imparts a strong, focused tone with a strong fundamental, making it perfect for flatpicking guitar styles.
 Adirondack spruce (a.k.a. red spruce) is perhaps a better choice for these instruments and, though it was used early on in the history of steel-string guitars (notably, the highly sought after pre-war Martins) it is now considered a high-end alternative because it is so difficult to procure suitable logs.
-Its excellent stiffness helps create an instrument with great volume, power and immediacy.
+Its excellent stiffness helps create an instrument with great volume, power, and immediacy.